 John Bies is chief counsel.
 He spent seven years in the U.S. Department of Justice as deputy assistant attorney general in the Office of Legal Counsel for the Obama administration, where his responsibility was to advise “executive branch officials on FOIA, congressional oversight, executive privilege, ethics, separation of powers, and other constitutional, statutory, and administrative law issues.”

 Ty Diringer is AO’s deputy director for outreach and operations and a former staffer from the 2016 Hillary for America campaign.

 Clark Pettig is AO’s communications director.
 He was a press secretary for the U.S. Department of Transportation in the Obama administration and a communications staffer for the Obama 2012 reelection campaign.

 Cerissa Cafasso is a lawyer for AO.
 Her prior post was in the Obama administration as counselor to the deputy secretary and counsel to the solicitor at the U.S. Department of Labor.

 Shine Cho is a researcher for AO.
 She previously worked for “an opposition research firm supporting progressive campaigns in the 2018 midterm elections.”

 Lane Corrigan is a communications associate at AO.
 She previously interned for the Democratic staff of the U.S. Senate Homeland Security and Governmental Affairs Committee and at the Project On Government Oversight.

 Board of Directors

-American Oversight’s board of directors includes Caroline Fredrickson, president of the American Constitution Society (a left-leaning group that has co-hosted events with FTC); Kyle Herrig, a director at the New Venture Fund, a major left-wing funder; and Kathleen Clark, an associate reporter for the American Law Institute.
+American Oversight’s board of directors includes Caroline Fredrickson, president of the American Constitution Society and formerly general counsel for NARAL Pro-Choice America; Kyle Herrig, a director at the New Venture Fund, a major donor to left-wing organizations; and Kathleen Clark, an associate reporter for the American Law Institute.